brj0/mepylome/docs/gui_cli.rst

 you need to explicitly provide the file path during the initialization phase.

 A possible data structure tree looks something like this:
+..
+TODO More details about annotation file.
+Other columns?

 | **projects/**
 |   **analysis_dir/**